Perspective | At a quiet Senate hearing, four U.S. gymnasts made sure the truth was loud and uncomfortable

 “Enough is enough.
 Today, I ask you all to hear my voice,” Maroney said.
 “I ask you, please, do all that is in your power to ensure that these individuals are held responsible and accountable for ignoring my initial report, for lying about my initial report and for covering up for a child molester.”

 The four women — Biles, her sport’s most decorated athlete; Maroney, a member of the 2012 U.S. gold-winning team at the London Games; Maggie Nichols, a world team and NCAA champion; and Aly Raisman, the two-time captain of the American teams that won Olympic gold — shared testimony about the hell they went through as minors, as the agencies and law enforcement organizations sworn to keep them safe stood by and did nothing.
-Senators on both sides of the aisle took turns heaping praise on the elite gymnasts, using a litany of words to describe them.
+Senators on both sides of the aisle took turns heaping praise on the gymnasts, using a litany of words to describe them.

 Young women.
 Victims.
 Survivors.
 Witnesses.
 Heroes.

 For more than an hour of opening and closing statements, the politicians talked.
 And spoke about bravery.
 And offered apologies.
-And injected their favorite letter — “I” — into the women’s ghastly realities, as if it was their own.
+And injected their favorite letter — “I” — into the women’s ghastly reality, as if it was their own.
 But these lawmakers, like all of us, needed to just shut up and hear their words.
 Even when it was difficult to listen.

 We’ve watched Biles stick the most difficult move in the world, and yet she described being in that room as more challenging than completing the Yurchenko double pike vault.